 ArcGIS Indoors also provides tools to configure routable networks through an indoor space.
 These can be used for analysis (e.g. safety planning) or for dynamic turn-by-turn navigation.
 Indoor networks account for floor transition points, such as stairs, lifts and escalators, and can be weighted to allow for route parameters.
 For example, accessible routes considering the floor load capacity when moving heavy equipment.

 Indoor positioning system (IPS)

-ArcGIS Indoors can be purchased as a standalone indoor mapping solution or added to an existing ArcGIS deployment.
-The capabilities can be delivered as SaaS, through a managed service, or deployed on-premise for disconnected workflows.
+ArcGIS Indoors and ArcGIS IPS are added to existing ArcGIS deployments and can be delivered as SaaS, via a managed service, or deployed on-premise for disconnected workflows.

 These capabilities and our licencing model can scale to support projects anywhere from a small office all the way to a vast power station with thousands of buildings.

 If you are interested in exploring your indoor mapping requirements, we’d love to chat.
 You can reach us at email@example.com.